kMutagene/BuildProjects.NET/README.md

   --type <project>        Specifies the template type to instantiate.

 Template options:
-  -pn, --project-name <project-name>          The name of the project. usually equal to the repo anme on github and the
+  -pn, --project-name <project-name>   The name of the project. usually equal to the repo anme on github and the .sln
-                                              .sln file to build.
+                                       file to build.
 If not, customize manually.
                                        Type: string
                                        Default: TODO: set PROJECTNAME -go, --git-owner <git-owner>         The name of the organization or github user that owns the github repo
                                        Type: string
-                                              Default: TODO: set GITOWNER -tf, --target-framework <target-framework>  The target framework of the build project (net6.0 or net7.0). default is net6.0
+                                       Default: TODO: set GITOWNER -tf, --target-framework <choice>     The target framework of the build project
-                                              Type: string
+                                       Type: choice
+                                         net6.0  use .NET 6 as target framework for the project net7.0  use .NET 7 as target framework for the project net8.0  use .NET 8 as target framework for the project (default)
-                                              Default: net6.0
+                                       Default: net8.0
-  -ipv, --individual-package-versions         If set, the build project will support individual package versions and
+  -ipv, --individual-package-versions  If set, the build project will support individual package versions and release
-                                              release notes per project.
+                                       notes per project.
                                        Type: bool
                                        Default: false
 ```

 ### Basic use case